scaleway/scaleway-cli/docs/commands/file.md

 ### Update filesystem properties

 Update the technical details of a filesystem, such as its name, tags or its new size.
-You can only resize a filesystem to a larger size.

 **Usage:**